blackmann/mangobase/website/guide/context.md

 - POST `/songs/1` - You cannot create an item on a detail path.
 - PATCH `/songs` - You cannot patch a base path.
 - DELETE `/songs` - You cannot delete a base path.
+- PUT - Mangobase does not support `PUT` requests.